brunodifranco/project-outleto-clustering/README.md

 With that report the Marketing Team will promote actions to each cluster, in order to increase revenue, but of course focusing mostly in the Insiders cluster. </p>

 # 2. **Data Overview**
-The training data was collected from Kaggle in the csv format.
+The data was collected from Kaggle in the csv format.
 The initial features descriptions are available below:

 | **Feature**          | **Definition** |
 |----------------------|----------------|